smallwat3r/shhh/readme.md

   DELETE FROM links WHERE date_expires <= now();
 ```

-These MySQL queries can also be executed from the `mysql/initialize.sql` file.
+These MySQL queries can also be executed against the MySQL server instance via
+the `mysql/initialize.sql` file.

-### Launch Shhh in local
+### Launch Shhh

+#### Natively Using Flask

+We recommend that you create a virtual environment for this project, so you can
-We need to create a virtual environment, enter it, and install the needed dependencies.
+install the required dependencies.

 ```sh
 $ virtualenv -p python3 venv --no-site-package